firebolt-db/godocs/docs/sql_reference/commands/data-definition/create-fact-dimension-table.md

 ### PRIMARY INDEX

 The `PRIMARY INDEX` is a sparse index containing sorted data based on the indexed field.
 This index clusters and sorts data as it is ingested, without affecting data scan performance.
 A `PRIMARY INDEX` is  optional.
-For more information, see [Using primary indexes](../../using-indexes/using-primary-indexes.md).
+For more information, see [Primary indexes](../../../Guides/working-with-indexes/using-primary-indexes.md).

 #### Syntax&ndash;primary index
 {: .no_toc}